-The underwriters have an option to buy up to 750,000 additional ADSs from the Selling Shareholder to cover sales of ADSs by the underwriters which exceed the number of ADSs specified in the table above.
+The underwriters have an option to buy up to additional ADSs from the Selling Shareholder to cover sales of ADSs by the underwriters which exceed the number of ADSs specified in the table above.
 The underwriters have 30 days from the date of this prospectus to exercise this option to purchase additional ADSs.
 If any ADSs are purchased with this option to purchase additional ADSs, the underwriters will purchase ADSs in approximately the same proportion as shown in the table above.
 If any additional ADSs are purchased, the underwriters will offer the additional ADSs on the same terms as those on which the ADSs are being offered.

 For reasons of German law, Joh.
 Berenberg, Gossler & Co.
-KG will initially subscribe for all of the new ordinary shares represented by the new ADSs on behalf of and for the account of the underwriters, at an issue price of ≤ 1.00 per new ordinary share.
+KG will initially subscribe for all of the new ordinary shares represented by the ADSs on behalf of the underwriters, at an issue price of €1.00 per share.
 This issue price will be credited against the amount due from the underwriters at closing.

 The underwriting fee is equal to the public offering price per ADS less the amount paid by the underwriters to us per ADS.
-The underwriting fee is per ADS for the ADSs offered by us and per ADS for the ADSs offered by the Selling Shareholder.
+The underwriting fee is per ADS.
 The following table shows the per ADS and total underwriting discounts and commissions to be paid to the underwriters assuming both no exercise and full exercise of the underwriters' option to purchase additional ADSs.

-Without exercise of the option to purchase additional ADSs With full exercise of option to purchase additional ADSs

-Per ADS \$ \$

-Total \$ \$
+Without exercise of the With full exercise of option to purchase additional ADSs option to purchase additional ADSs Per ADS \$ \$ Total \$ \$

-We estimate that the total expenses of the Global Offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$4.4 million.
-We have agreed to reimburse the underwriters up to \$40,000 for expenses relating to clearance of the Underwritten Offering with the Financial Industry Regulatory Authority.
+We estimate that the total expenses of the Global Offering, including registration, filing and listing fees, printing fees and legal and accounting expenses, but excluding the underwriting discounts and commissions, will be approximately \$\) .
+We have agreed to reimburse the underwriters up to \$\) for expenses relating to clearance of the Underwritten Offering with the Financial Industry Regulatory Authority.